CTCycle/EMADB-Autopilot/README.md

 This folder is used to organize the main data for the project, including downloaded files (saved in `resources/download`) and the app logs (`resources/logs`).
 The `resources/drugs.txt` file contains the names of the drugs you want to download the reports for.

 ### 3.1 Configurations
 For customization, you can modify the main configuration parameters using `settings/configurations.json`

+#### General Configuration

 | Setting                | Description                                                    |
 |------------------------|----------------------------------------------------------------|